Image

 Contributors

 author image Jacksonville Today Contributor email A.G.
-Gancarski has been the Northeast Florida correspondent for Florida Politics since 2014.
-He writes for the New York Post and National Review also, with previous work in the American Conservative and Washington Times and a 15+ year run as a columnist in Folio Weekly. author image Jacksonville Today Contributor Nikesha Elise Williams is an Emmy-winning TV producer, an award-winning author, and host/producer of the Black & Published podcast.
+Gancarski's work can be seen in the Washington Post, the New York Post, Florida Politics, the Washington Times, and National Review, among other publications.
+He writes about the intersection of state and local politics and policy. author image Jacksonville Today Contributor Nikesha Elise Williams is an Emmy-winning TV producer, an award-winning author, and host/producer of the Black & Published podcast.
 Her latest novel, Beyond Bourbon Street, was awarded Best Fiction by the Black Caucus of African-American Librarians in the 2021 Self-Published eBook Literary Awards, as well as the 2020 Outstanding Book Award from the National Association of Black Journalists.
 Nikesha’s debut novel Four Women received the 2018 NABJ Outstanding Literary Work Award and the Florida Authors and Publishers Association President’s Award for Adult Contemporary/Literary Fiction.
 Her bylines include The Washington Post, ESSENCE, and Vox.
 Nikesha lives in Jacksonville with her family. author image The Jaxson email Bill Delaney is a writer whose work focuses on the history and culture of the First Coast.
 He currently serves as City Council liaison for Jacksonville Mayor Donna Deegan.
 He is co-owner and editor of The Jaxson, Modern Cities, and Edible Northeast Florida magazine, and author of the book Secret Jacksonville: A Guide to the Weird, Wonderful, and Obscure.
 He holds bachelor’s and master’s degrees in English from the University of North Florida.
 Reach Bill at wdelaney@moderncities.com. author image The Jaxson email Ennis Davis, AICP, is an urban planner and member of the city of Jacksonville's Downtown Development Review Board.
 He is also co-owner of The Jaxson and Modern Cities.
 A civic activist dedicated to improving communities, Ennis is also vice president of membership services and outreach for the Florida Chapter of the American Planning Association, a Florida Trust for Historic Preservation trustee, Groundwork Jacksonville board member, and author of award-winning books Reclaiming JacksonvilleCohen Brothers: The Big Store and Images of Modern America: Jacksonville.
 He holds a bachelor’s of architecture degree from Florida A&M University. author image The Jaxson Mike Field is a banking analyst and real estate developer who holds a bachelor's degree in economics from Florida State University.
 In 2015, he was named the state of Florida’s small business advocate of the year by the U.S. Small Business Administration.
 A member of the 2014 Next City Vanguard and 2019 Hightower Fellowship class, Mike is the co-founder of Modern Cities and TransForm Jax. author image Jacksonville Today Contributor Sherry Magill founded the JaxLookout in 2018 to reflect on local issues and encourage local citizens to engage as she was retiring from the Jessie Ball duPont Fund presidency, ending a 27-year career in private philanthropy.
 During her tenure, Magill spearheaded the development of the defunct Haydon Burns Library into the Jessie Ball duPont Center, a nationally recognized nonprofit and philanthropic center.
 Sherry currently chairs the Local Initiatives Support Corporation-Jacksonville (LISC) advisory committee and the Charles F. Kettering Foundation board and serves as member of the board of directors of Virginia-based Locus Bank. author image Jacksonville Today Contributor

 Cole Pepper has covered sports in Jacksonville since 1996, most recently for News4Jax.
 He is currently broadcast director for Sporting Club Jacksonville and has called play-by-play for a number of teams, including the Suns, Tomcats, Jacksonville University, Sharks and The Bolles School football.
 He also served as the studio host for the Jaguars Radio Network.